ozalboher/fullstack-pet-adoption-ozalboher/README.md

     ?
 DB_PASS=your_db_password
     ?
 DB_NAME=your_db_name

+4. Create a database in MySQL Server with the name you specified in the .env file.
+5. To Import the database schema+tables from the pets_db folder run the following commands:
+    ```sql
+    mysql - u username -p
+    /connect local@host
+    CREATE DATABASE pets;
+    USE pets;
+    SOURCE db_pets/pets_pets.sql
+    SOURCE db_pets/pets_saved_pets.sql
+    SOURCE db_pets/pets_users.sql
+    SOURCE db_pets/pets_ownership.sql
+    ```

-4. Run the project:
+5. Run the project:
+From the root directory of react folder
     ```sh
     npm start
     ```
+From the root directory of nodeJS folder
+    ```sh
+    node app
+    ```
-5. Open http://localhost:3000 to view it in the browser.
+6. Open http://localhost:3000 to view it in the browser.

 ## Technologies Used